 How do Performance STOL flaps effect takeoff and landing speed?
 That's the right question.
 Double-slotted flaps decrease an aircraft's stall speed, but when deployed in short-field conditions it's the decrease in takeoff and landing speeds that matters.
 That these flaps shave speed without increasing the plane's deck angle on landing completes the picture: Performance STOL flaps are the most effective STOL wing modification for Super Cubs and Cub-type experimentals operating in the backcountry.

 On August 1, 2017, Airframes Alaska finalized the purchase of Performance STOL flaps.
 The flap business moved to Alaska and took up shop alongside Alaskan Bushwheels on the Birchwood Airport in Chugiak.
 Airframes Alaska is currently taking all flap orders, with both experimental and certified flaps now in production.
-Current lead time is four to six weeks for experimental flaps and four months for certified.
+Current lead time is three months for experimental flaps and four months for certified.

 The first double-slotted direct replacement for the stock PA-18 flap, Performance STOL flaps represent a broad jump forward in the short takeoff and landing performance of certified Piper Super Cubs.